 - If you like the idea of having a scented fabric softener, then add 10 to 15 drops of your favorite essential oil to the mixture.

 - Finally, clean out an empty liquid laundry container and fill it with your homemade fabric softer.

 Combine 2 cups of hair conditioner (try to use natural or organic), 3 cups of vinegar, and 6 cups of water.
 Keep this mixture in an old liquid laundry soap (or fabric softener) container.
 Add it as you would normally add fabric softener to the rinse cycle when you’re washing clothes.
-TIP: This also works wonders to remove pet hair from your washer when you’re laundering pet toys, blankets, and bedding.
+BONUS: This also works wonders to remove pet hair from your washer when you’re laundering pet toys, blankets, and bedding.

 #1 – Add 2 tennis balls or natural dryer balls to your clothes dryer.

 These will not only help to soften your clothes, but they will also help to cut down on static cling.
 This video shows how to make your own all-natural dryer balls

 #2 – Spray a rag with vinegar until it’s thoroughly damp and toss the rag into the dryer with your clothes.